vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

 1. Install the Tanzu CLI.
    You will download this from GitHub and install it on your desktop machine.
 2. Create a cluster.
 There are two ways to approach this:
-    - Create a management cluster and then create a workload cluster:
+    - Create a management cluster and then create a workload cluster.
       Create the management cluster using the Tanzu Kubernetes Grid Installer.
 This installer is initiated from the Tanzu CLI.
        Create a workload cluster using the Tanzu CLI.

        or